pamo/pamo.github.io/pages/blog/2015-04-03-jest/index.md

 I talked a little bit about [Jest](https://facebook.github.io/jest/) and how it seemed to be beneficial in the fact that it takes care of auto-mocking dependencies.
-The reason I found this beneficial, or at least time saving, was from experience of having to write a lot of boilerplate code in order to mock depencencies with Angular unit testing.
+The reason I found this beneficial, or at least time saving, was from experience of having to write a lot of boilerplate code in order to mock dependencies with Angular unit testing.
 So, when you find a testing framework that promises to make test set-up sound easy, there's no reason not to try it out.

 So, try it out I did, and I dragged another friend, Dan ([@dc_minutiae](http://twitter.com/dc_minutiae)), along.